 Containers used for roll-off trucks come in several sizes that are determined by the quantity of debris they can hold:

-- 15 Cubic Yards: Ideal for heavy materials like concrete, dirt and sand removal projects.
+- Ideal for heavy materials like concrete, dirt and sand removal projects.

-- 20 Cubic Yards: This is one of the most common sizes and suitable for small to medium-sized construction and residential projects.
+- This is one of the most common sizes and suitable for small to medium-sized construction and residential projects.

-- 30 Cubic Yards: Capable of holding similar load as nine pick-up trucks, this size is often used in major demolition or construction projects.
+- Capable of holding similar load as nine pick-up trucks, major demolition or construction projects often use this size.

-- 40 Cubic Yards: Equivalent of 12 pick-up trucks this largest size is commonly used for major projects like tree removal, large home remodeling, commercial construction, community clean-up events etc.
+- Equivalent of 12 pick-up trucks, major projects like tree removal, large home remodeling, commercial construction, and community clean-up events use this size.

 Click HERE to see the full range to Roll-Off Trucks from Custom Truck One Source.
 We’re not just the nation’s biggest source of new, used and rental trucks; we offer 100% customizable financing solutions as well!